synapsecns/synapse-contracts/contracts/vault/BridgeQuoting.md

 )
 ```

-1. `tokenAddress`: address of bridged token on destination chain
+- `tokenAddress`: address of bridged token on destination chain
-2. `chainID`: ID of destination chain
+- `chainID`: ID of destination chain
-3. `amount`: amount of bridged tokens in token decimal precision on destination chain
+- `amount`: amount of bridged tokens in token decimal precision on destination chain
-4. `swapBridgedTokens`: indicates, whether or not a token will be swapped on destination chain.
-Higher minimum fee is present, when bridge transaction includes a swap on destination chain.
+- `swapBridgedTokens`: whether or not a token will be swapped on destination chain.
+  > Higher minimum fee is present, when bridge transaction includes a swap on destination chain.

 ## Quoting a pre-set bridge transaction